awsdocs/aws-iot-docs/developerguide/http.md

 1. Open the MQTT test client in the console\.

-   Follow the instructions in [View device MQTT messages with the AWS IoT MQTT client](view-mqtt-messages.md) and configure the console to subscribe to messages with the topic name of `topic`, or use the wildcard topic filter of `#`\.
+   Follow the instructions in [View Device MQTT Messages with the AWS IoT MQTT Client](https://docs.aws.amazon.com/iot/latest/developerguide/view-mqtt-messages.html) and configure the console to subscribe to messages with the topic name of `topic`, or use the wildcard topic filter of `#`\.

 1. Test the command\.